 The Forest Service Climate Adaptation Plan presents a comprehensive approach to integrating climate change adaptation into the Forest Service’s operations and mission.
 This plan outlines key climate risks to the agency’s operations and critical adaptation actions to reduce these risks and help ensure the Forest Service continues to meet the needs of present and future generations.
 It builds on the strong foundation of decades of Forest Service research on climate change impacts and adaptation and over a decade of effort in climate adaptation decision support, planning application, and on-the-ground actions.

 Climate change knows no boundaries.
 The Climate Change Response Framework is a collaborative, cross-boundary approach among scientists, managers, and landowners to incorporate climate change considerations into natural resource management.
 Since 2009, the effort has helped bridge the gap between scientific research on climate change impacts and on-the-ground land management.

 Similarly, the Adaptation Partners team led by the Forest Service uses an all-lands approach to adaptation in collaboration with a diversity of other organizations and stakeholders for western forests and grasslands.

 Forest Adaptation Resources for Land Managers

 The Guidebook to Developing Adaptation Options was developed by the Forest Service to summarize current knowledge on climate change adaptation and produce a suggested outline for adaptation planning.
-The guidebook suggests a four-step approach:

 See examples of how national forests and grasslands are adapting to climate change through a variety of management strategies and tactics.